 It is not recommended for persons with severe mental disorders like schizophrenia.
 For them, work, including physical labor, is the cure.

 It may not suit people with medical conditions like neck or back pain.
-Pregnant women should also check with their doctors before practicing yoga Nidra.
+Pregnant women should also check with their doctors before practicing Nidra.

 Conclusion